hadouken/hadouken/src/Package/readme.txt

 ---

-4. Set a breakpoint in your OnStart function and press F5.
+4. Set a breakpoint in your Load function and press F5.
 Hadouken should start, do its thing, and then load your plugin as well as hitting your breakpoint.